zudiay/HALO-database-implementation/README.md

 • All fields are be alphanumeric.
 Also, type and field names are be alphanumeric.<br>
 • User always enters valid input.<br>
 • The hardware of HALO center and HALO instances are built according to the blueprints.<br>
+• Field names, and values cannot be longer than 20 characters.
+The maximum number of fields cannot be greater than 12.<br>

 <b>Constraints:</b>
 <br>• The data must be organized in pages and pages must contain records.
 The page and record structure is explained in the report.